xingyuel/xingyuel.github.io/_posts/2023-09-04-my-1st-blog-post.md

     .
     .
     .

+    private LocalDateTime lastModifiedOn;
 }
 ```
-To take advantage of both MongoRepository and MongoTemplate, for our ***product*** MongoDB collection, the following interface shows the whole picture:
+To take advantage of both MongoRepository and MongoOperations, for our ***product*** MongoDB collection, the following interface shows the whole picture:

 ```
 public interface ProductRepository extends ProductDao, MongoRepository<Product, Integer> {